-Section 42(m)(1)(A)(iii) of the IRS Code and Section IV(A)(2) of the 2013 Qualified Allocation Plan (QAP) require market studies for all low-income housing tax credit (LIHTC) allocations.
-In addition to the requirements of those provisions, Applicants and market analysts must follow the procedures and rules described in this Appendix.
+Section 42(m)(1)(A)(iii) of the IRS Code and Section IV(A)(2) of the 2017 Qualified Allocation Plan (QAP) require market studies for all low-income housing tax credit (tax credit) allocations.
+In addition to the requirements of those provisions, Applicants and market analysts (analysts) must follow the procedures and rules described in this Appendix.